joexu22/clifford/README.md

 A:
 In the fast paced lifestyle of the modern day, enjoying a raw text novel is too time intensive.
-The goal of this project is to enrich the reading process so that novels are as "drab" as they appear to be.
+The goal of this project is to enrich the reading process so that novels become less "drab" than they appear to be.

 Q:
 What is the design philosophy behind this project?